simon-rb/alibaba_cloud_scripts/create_ecs_instance/Readme.md

 ### Running the Script

 1. **Create `config.json` on your local machine**:
-   - Ensure the `config.json` file in the same directory as your script contains the necessary environment variables.
+   - Ensure the `config.json` file in the same directory as the script create_ecs_instance.py contains the necessary environment variables.
 Adjust the values to match your Alibaba Cloud account details:
      ```json
      {
        "access_key_id": "your-access-key-id",